The General Data Protection Regulation (GDPR) came into force on May 25th, 2018 and it affects your photography business. Read on to find out more.

 What is GDPR then?

-GDPR sets out the new European framework for data protection.
-It is a replacement of the current data protection laws, set almost twenty years ago, and is concerned with how personal data is obtained, used, handled and stored.
+The GDPR directive sets out the new European framework for data protection.
+It is a replacement of the previous data protection laws, set almost twenty years ago, and is concerned with how personal data is obtained, used, handled and stored.

 Who does the GDPR legislation affect?

-This new data protection legislation is coming into force in the UK and across Europe.
-It’s a European-wide policy, and it affects the UK regardless of the outcome of the currently unresolved ‘Brexit’ issue.
+This new data protection legislation came into force in the UK and across Europe.
+It’s a European-wide policy, and it affects the UK regardless of the outcome of the (currently unresolved) ‘Brexit’ issue.

 What is classed as ‘data’?